mphowardlab/mphowardlab.github.io/_members/frison-noah.md

 ---
 name: Noah Frison
 image: images/frison-noah.jpg
-role: undergrad
+role: undergrad-alumni
-links:
+education:
-  email: ncf0015@auburn.edu
+  - Auburn University, B.S. in Chemical Engineering (2024)
 ---

-Noah joined the lab in 2022 and currently works with Brennan to investigate the properties of alcohol and water mixtures, with a particular focus on diffusion coefficients and viscosity.
-The ultimate goal of his work is to understand multicomponent transport of such mixtures through polymer membranes.
-Noah is pursuing a job in industry.
+Noah worked in the lab from 2022-2024 to investigate the transport properties of alcohol and water mixtures, with a particular focus on diffusion coefficients and viscosity.